-The biggest part of the work is focused in the old Future World, which has been split up into three separate lands.
+The biggest part of the work is focused on the old Future World, which has been split up as part of the 4 new neighborhoods.
 Construction walls are up everywhere here and if you get the feeling of being a rat with all the mazes, at least Remy is in good company.

 The closure set things back, especially the budget, and you can expect to see construction in EPCOT into 2023 at this point.
 Here is a list of the biggest projects underway right now in EPCOT:

 The new drop-offs for the trams are finished, along with the new and improved security checks, making the process much simpler now.

 We like the way Disney got rid of the ugly stone monuments in the entrance plaza.
 We know many families had their names on them, but they were horrendous to look at and we dig the new green look much more.
 Disney has transferred all those names to another location outside the entrance if you want to see them.